The head of the Government's KiwiBuild programme to leave unit on eve of policy reset

 O'Sullivan took over as chief executive following the ugly departure of former KiwiBuild boss Stephen Barclay.

-He resigned in January amid an employment investigation that revealed complaints from employees, contractors and stakeholders regarding his "leadership behaviour".
+He resigned in January amid an employment investigation which revealed complaints from employees, contractors and stakeholders regarding his "leadership behaviour".

 Barclay disputed this and said the complaints against him came "out of the blue".